rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 How does it feel to not be allowed to use what you worked hard to figure out?
 Examples like [_add_blank_target How to stop functional programming](https://brianmckenna.org/blog/howtostopfp) come to mind.
 This is something that can be changed on a small scale but there are a (very) few places who care to do so.
 The job market for functional programming jobs is, frankly, dismal.
-At the same time, languages like Haskell and Rust had toped the weekend use stats based on stackoverflow surveys[^weekend].
+At the same time, languages like Haskell and Rust had topped the weekend use stats based on stackoverflow surveys[^weekend].
 There must be quite a few frustrated programmers out there.
 I have been in that position and I know it is mentally hard.
 I have argued that the deductive process plays an important role and, IMO, it is in the interest of the industry to treat the "theorists" minority better.

 [^weekend]: Repeating some of what I wrote [_add_blank_target here](2022-03-13-ts-types-part6.html#about-simplicity):  Haskell was firmly in the first position for the stackoverflow weekend use statistics for several years.
 Here is one link: [_add_blank_target 2017](https://stackoverflow.blog/2017/02/07/what-programming-languages-weekends/).
 In [_add_blank_target 2019](https://stackoverflow.blog/2019/10/28/research-update-coding-on-the-weekends/) Rust moved ahead of Haskell.